In order to create the safest environment possible for our children, the following guidelines are in place:

 - Provide complete information in the computer.
-Include any special instructions the nursery workers need to be aware of (e.g. feeding times, comfort items).
+Include any special instructions the nursery workers need to know (e.g. feeding times, comfort items).

-- Include your cell phone number so that the nursery may contact you, if necessary.
+- Include your cell phone number so the nursery workers may contact you, if necessary.

-- Children will be divided by ages: infant to one year old (or walking), ones and twos, threes, and four year old.
+- Children will be divided by ages: infant to one year old (or walking), ones and twos, threes, and four-year-olds.

 WHAT TO BRING

 - Parents should bring formula, diapers, wipes, and an extra set of clothes, as well as, any other items of necessity (e.g. pacifier, special blanket).

 - Please clearly mark your child’s diaper bag and individually label everything you intend to leave in the nursery.